35 Money-Saving Handy Hints Using Everyday Items

 Candle wax can also be a handy lubricant for old drawers or any furniture that has wood sliding against wood.
 Just rub a candle against the skids under the drawer.
 Be sure to rub the tracks inside the chest or cabinet, too.

 Plus, check out these 45 hugely helpful handy hints!

 DIY Emergency Candle

 Every home usually has a stick of butter and extra toilet paper lying around.
 And coincidentally you can make an emergency candle using just those two materials.
-First, cut stick of butter in half, each half should burn for about four hours.
-(You may have to relight it a couple times.)
+First, cut a stick of butter in half, each half should burn for about four hours.
+(You may have to relight it a couple of times.)
 Next, cut a toilet paper square into four squares.
 Now fold one square diagonally and twist.
-Make a hole in the stick of butter to the base with a tooth pick and place wick inside.
+Make a hole in the stick of butter to the base with a toothpick and place wick inside.
 Rub the top of the wick in the butter for starter fuel.
 Now light.
 You can also wrap the toilet paper wick around a toothpick so it does not fold over as the emergency candle burns.